Coordimap

 The most important identity field is scope_id.
 It should come from the upstream system being crawled, such as a Kubernetes cluster UID, AWS account ID, GCP project number, database system identifier, or MongoDB replica set identity.

-Is data_source_id the same as scope_id?
+Is id the same as scope_id?

 Can one agent configuration contain multiple data sources?